Skip to main content

 Incorporation of recycled paper into catalogs and other products helps reduce the use of trees for paper and helps create a market for the paper that society does manage to recycle.
 It also reduces pollution because the process of recycling old paper into new paper is less picture of stacks of printer paper and printer energy-intensive and less polluting than the process of turning trees into new paper.
 The US Environmental Protection Agency notes that recycling also helps reduce global warming.

 For the catalogs you never look at, you can try to contact the company and ask them not to send future catalogs.
 Sometimes there is info on how to do this somewhere in the catalog itself or on the company's web site.
-You can also get on the Direct Marketing Association's "no more junk mail" list to reduce the amount of crapola that ends up in your mailbox in the first place.
+You can also get on the Direct Marketing Association's "de-junk my mail" list to reduce the amount of crapola that ends up in your mailbox in the first place.

 (P.S.
 When we were little, our uncle explained that the word "crapola" was a technical term, and it might be better if we didn't tell Mom we learned it from him.)